Picornavirus: Structure

 Picornaviruses are nonenveloped, with an icosahedral capsid.
 The capsid is an arrangement of 60 protomers in a tightly packed icosahedral structure.
 Each protomer consists of four polypeptides known as VP (viral protein) 1, 2, 3 and 4.
 VP2 and VP4 polypeptides originate from one protomer known as VP0 that is cleaved to give the different capsid components.
-The icosahedral is said to have a triangulation number of 3, this means that in the icosahedral structure each of the 60 triangles that make up the capsid are split into three little triangles with a subunit on the corner.
+The icosahedral capsid is said to have a triangulation number of 3, this means that in the icosahedral structure each of the 60 triangles that make up the capsid are split into three little triangles with a subunit on the corner.

 Many picornaviruses have a deep cleft formed by around each of the 12 vertices of icosahedrons.
 The outer surface of the capsid is composed of regions of VP1, VP2, and VP3.
 Around each of the vertices is a canyon lined with the C termini of VP1 and VP3.
 The interior surface of the capsid is composed of VP4 and the N termini of VP1.
-J. Esposito andr Freederick A. Murphy demonstrates cleft structure referred to as canyons, using X-ray crystallography and cryoelectron microscopy.
+J. Esposito and Frederick A. Murphy demonstrates cleft structure referred to as canyons, using X-ray crystallography and cryoelectron microscopy.

 Depending on the type and degree of dehydration, the viral particle is around 30–32 nm in diameter.
 The viral genome is around 2500 nm in length, so it is tightly packaged within the capsid along with substances such as sodium ions to balance the negative charges on the RNA caused by the phosphate groups.